Cancel anytime

 Positioning

-Select Medical is a leading provider of specialized healthcare services, with a strong presence in LTAC, inpatient rehabilitation, and outpatient rehabilitation.
-Its competitive advantages include its experienced management team, diverse service offerings, and established network of facilities.
+Select Medical is positioned as a leading provider of specialized healthcare services, focusing on post-acute care and occupational health.
+Its competitive advantages include its scale, geographic footprint, and established relationships with payers and referral sources.

 Total Addressable Market (TAM)

-The TAM for post-acute care services, which includes LTAC, inpatient rehabilitation, and skilled nursing facilities, is estimated to be in the hundreds of billions of dollars annually.
-Select Medical is positioned to capture a significant portion of this market through its diverse service offerings and extensive network.
+The TAM for post-acute care and occupational health is substantial, estimated in the hundreds of billions of dollars.
+Select Medical captures a small but significant portion of this market, with room to grow through organic expansion and acquisitions.

 Upturn SWOT Analysis